Duchess Cecilie of Mecklenburg-Schwerin: World War II

 A period of relative calm for Cecilie's family and for Germany came to an end with the outbreak of World War II in September 1939.
 Cecilie's 24-year-old nephew, Prince Oskar, fell as a casualty five days after the start of the invasion of Poland.
-More personal tragedy occurred when Prince Wilhelm was mortally wounded in battle at Valenciennes in France on 25 May 1940.
+More personal tragedy occurred when Wilhelm was mortally wounded in battle at Valenciennes in France on 23 May 1940.
 He died on 26 May in a field hospital at Nivelle.
-His funeral took place in the Church of Peace at Potsdam on 28 May.
+His funeral took place in the Church of Peace at Potsdam on 29 May.
 Over 50,000 people lined the way to his final resting place in the Antique Temple near the remains of his grandmother, former Empress Auguste Viktoria.
-The huge turnout in respect for a Prince, who had died a hero's death, from the former ruling dynasty, alarmed and infuriated Adolf Hitler.
-As a result, no Prince from a former German dynasty was allowed to serve at the front and in 1943 Hitler ordered that they all be discharged from the armed forces.
+The huge turnout in respect for a prince, who had died a hero's death, from the former ruling dynasty, alarmed and infuriated Adolf Hitler.
+As a result, no prince from a former German dynasty was allowed to serve at the front and in 1943 Hitler ordered that they all be discharged from the armed forces.

 In 1941, the former Kaiser Wilhelm II died.
 At the age of 55, Cecilie's husband became Head of the House of Hohenzollern.
 While under the monarchy this would have meant a great change for Cecilie and her husband, the change was potentially dangerous because of the leader of the Nazi German state.
 During this time, Cecilie and her husband increasingly retreated to Castle Oels to live a quiet life, far away from the dangers of Berlin.
 Even Potsdam, only 30 minutes away by train from the capital was too close for comfort.
-With the war going badly, Cecilie and her family left the advancing danger of the Soviet army to return to Potsdam where they celebrated Christmas in December 1944.
+With the war going badly, Cecilie and her family left the advancing danger of the Soviet Army to return to Potsdam where they celebrated Christmas in December 1944.
 It would be the last such occasion at her beloved home.
 In February 1945, Cecilie left Cecilienhof for the last time.